Learn how Campus 805 came to be.

 From 1951 to 2009, the site of Campus No. 805 helped to educate thousands of students in Huntsville and Madison County, creating an academic and athletic legacy that will live on for generations to come.

-The Stone Center building at Campus No. 805 first took shape as S.R.
-Butler High School, named in honor of Samuel Riley Butler.
-It began as a county school in 1951 and became part of the city school system in 1956.
-In 1967, Butler High relocated from this site at the intersection of Clinton Avenue, Governors Drive and Triana Boulevard to nearby Holmes Avenue, and this location became the home of the new Roy L. Stone Middle School.
+The Stone Center building at Campus No. 805 first took shape in 1949 as the site for classes for a new extension of the University of Alabama, what would later become UAH.
+In 1951, it reopened as S.R.
+Butler High School, a county school named in honor of Samuel Riley Butler, and moved into the city school system in 1956.
+Butler High relocated from this site in 1967 to nearby Holmes Avenue, and the Clinton Avenue/Triana Boulevard location became the home of the new Roy L. Stone Middle School.

 The Huntsville City School system closed Stone Middle School in 2009 and put the property on the market to sell.
 It took five years to find a buyer.
 In 2014, developer Randy Schrimsher purchased the property to create a unique development that would preserve the legacy of the school and offer a dynamic entertainment venue for the community.